carolcal/42_minitalk/README.md

 -`sigemptyset()`: This function is used to initialize a signal set to be empty (i.e., no signals are blocked).
 It’s useful when configuring a signal handler with no restrictions on other signals while the handler is running.

-- `signal()` and `sigaction()`: Are functions used to set up signal handlers in a program.
+- `signal()` and `sigaction()`: These are functions used to set up signal handlers in a program.
 These signal handlers define how a program should behave when it receives a specific signal.

 ## Other new functions

-- `getpid` : Retrieves the process ID (PID) of the current process.
+- `getpid`: Retrieves the process ID (PID) of the current process.
 We will use to print server PID.
-- `usleep` : Suspends the program execution for a specified number of microseconds.
+- `usleep`: Suspends the program execution for a specified number of microseconds.
 This is useful for introducing a delay to avoid overwhelming the server with rapid signal sending.
-- `sleep` : Suspends the program execution for a specified number of seconds.
+- `sleep`: Suspends the program execution for a specified number of seconds.
-- `kill` : Sends a signal to a process or group of processes.
+- `kill`: Sends a signal to a process or group of processes.
 This is the core function used by the client to transmit signals (SIGUSR1 or SIGUSR2) to the server.
-- `exit` : Terminates the program.
+- `exit`: Terminates the program.
 It is used to exit gracefully when an error occurs or when the task is complete.
-- `pause` : Causes the process to stop and wait until a signal is received.
+- `pause`: Causes the process to stop and wait until a signal is received.
 The server uses this function to wait for incoming signals from the client.

 ## Utilities Functions
 Besides some of my Libft functions (which I added in the `lib` folder), I also created several utility functions specifically for this project.

-#### Send Message
+#### 1) `send_message()`
-In the client side the `send_message` function sends a message from the client to the server by encoding it bit by bit:
+On the client side, sends a message from the client to the server by encoding it bit by bit:

 - Loops through each character of the message.
-- For each character, iterates over its 8 bits (starting from the most significant bit).
+- For each character, iterate over its 8 bits (starting from the most significant bit).
 - Sends **SIGUSR1** for a 1 bit and **SIGUSR2** for a 0 bit using the `kill` function.
-- After sending each bit, waits for the server's acknowledgment (`g_response`), introducing a slight delay with `usleep` if needed to avoid overwhelming the server.
+- After sending each bit, wait for the server's acknowledgment to proceed.

-#### Signal Handler
+#### 2) `signal_handler()`
-In the server side the `signal_handler` function processes signals from the client to reconstruct the message:
+On the server side, processes signals from the client to reconstruct the message:

 - **Bit Decoding:** Each signal represents a bit (`SIGUSR1 = 1`, `SIGUSR2 = 0`), which is added to the current character (`g_message.c`).
 - **Character Assembly:** After 8 bits, a full character is formed: